top of page

 Walking Changes Everything

 When walking feels safe, children move more.
-When children move more, they learn more.
-And when blind children have the right sensory support, they stop holding back—and start joining in.
+Increased movement leads to more learning opportunities.
+When blind children receive the right sensory support, they stop holding back and start joining in.

 The Safe Toddles Belt Cane Balance Advantage gives blind children what sighted children already have: the sensory information they need to walk confidently, independently, and alongside their peers.